EmilSkaaning/MLstructureMining/README.md

 python setup.py install
 ```
 It will take some time for it to install since some of the models are quite big and there is a lot of reference data.
-It is also possible to first build a wheel and then install it with pip.
-The wheel will be in the dist folder.
+Or download wheel from releases and install it with pip.
 ```
-python setup.py bdist_wheel
-pip install <name_of_wheel>.whl
+pip install ciff-<version>-py3-none-any.whl
 ```
 To verify that __ciff__ have been installed properly try calling the help argument.
 ```